JWST observations of $^{13}$CO$_{2}$ ice: Tracing the chemical environment and thermal history of ices in protostellar envelopes: Conclusions

 \section{Conclusions}

-We have analyzed JWST NIRSpec data of the 4.39 \ce{\mu}m asymmetric stretching mode of \ce{^{13}CO_2} ice for five protostars ranging in masses and luminosity and fitted the absorption features using a phenomenological approach and subsequently laboratory data.
-The bands show rich variations in spectral appearance alluding to the thermal and chemical history of the ices.
+We have analyzed JWST NIRSpec data of the 4.39 \ce{\mu}m asymmetric stretching mode of \ce{^{13}CO_2} ice for five protostars, covering a large range in mass and luminosity and fitted the absorption features using a phenomenological approach and, subsequently, laboratory data.
+The bands show rich variations in spectral appearance, which reflect the thermal and chemical history of the ices.

 \begin{itemize} \item The \ce{^{13}CO_2} bands can be decomposed into five unique components using laboratory spectra with different ice mixtures and temperatures.
-The results show that similar to the \ce{^{12}CO_2} bending mode at 15.2 \ce{\mu}m, the isotopologue band comprises spectral contributions from cold \ce{H_2O}-rich and \ce{CH_3OH}-rich polar ices, cold CO-rich apolar ices and warm pure \ce{CO_2} ice at 80 K. \item For the more luminous sources HOPS 370 and IRAS 20126, an additional narrow peak begins to dominate the blue side of the bands, which is indicative of pure \ce{CO_2} ice.
+The results show that, similar to the \ce{^{12}CO_2} bending mode at 15.2 \ce{\mu}m, the isotopologue band comprises spectral contributions from cold \ce{H_2O}-rich and \ce{CH_3OH}-rich polar ices, cold CO-rich apolar ices, and warm pure \ce{CO_2} ice at 80 K. \item For the more luminous sources HOPS 370 and IRAS 20126, an additional narrow peak begins to dominate the blue side of the bands, which is indicative of pure \ce{CO_2} ice.
 This pure \ce{CO_2} ice is likely the result of ice distillation and segregation due to heating of the ice.
 We propose an alternative analysis consisting of warm \ce{CO_2}:\ce{CH_3OH} and \ce{CO_2}:\ce{H_2O} ices and warm pure \ce{CO_2} ice at 80 K to fit the absorption bands of these two sources (i.e., no cold \ce{CO_2} ice component).
-This alternative analysis is supported by additional features in the spectra that point towards higher temperatures throughout the envelope. \item We confirm the validity of this multi-component fit by demonstrating that while a minimum of three Gaussian profiles does provide a good fit, the properties of these Gaussian profiles do not perfectly match any known laboratory data.
+The viability of this alternative analysis is supported by additional features in the spectra that point toward higher temperatures throughout the envelope. \item We confirm the validity of this multicomponent fit by demonstrating that, while a minimum of three Gaussian profiles does provide a good fit, the properties of these Gaussian profiles do not perfectly match any known laboratory data.

 \end{itemize}